Alessandro-Cavaliere/Modbus2Chain/README.md

     bash stop.sh
 ```

-## Usage
+## 🚀 Usage
-To launch and run this application assumes proper configuration and setting of the IoT device architecture and middleware.
+>To launch and run this application assumes proper configuration and setting of the IoT device architecture and middleware.

 To launch the application:
 ```python
     cd app